ortegamarcel/fvtt-gwent/README.md

 ### 3.1.1.
 Create Board Actor
 Create an actor as usual.
 The type doesn't matter.
 But I recomment to give it a meaningful name, like "Gwen't Gaming Table".

+**IMPORTANT:** If you want to place the actor on the scene, so players can easily open the board by clicking on it, make sure to check "Link Actor Data" on the token properties.

 ![Gwen't - The Dice Game](.github/readme/actor.jpg)